Mattjones444/Code-Institute/README.md

 \### Signup form processing

 Currently, on submission of the Sign-Up form, the data goes to the form dump, so the input is not being processed or stored.
 The user is also expecting to be presented with a free resource.
+Further learning on the course will allow me to understand the code needed to submit the users information and initiate the free resource download.

 \_\_\_